 Reach Out and Read's MILESTONES OF EARLY LITERACY DEVELOPMENT chart offers information - in an easy-to-read grid - on the developmental stages (both motor and cognitive) that lay the foundation for learning to read.
 Targeted to ages 6 months through 5 years, the MILESTONES include tips and guidance for healthcare providers, parents, and caregivers on choosing books and reading aloud to children of different ages.

-Resources from the Office of Early Learning
+Resources from the Division of Early Learning

 The Office of Early Learning and the Department of Education are working hand-in-hand to bridge Pre-K and K-3 early literacy policies and practices to better support a seamless approach to early literacy efforts statewide.
-Today, we released an Early Literacy Tips for Families Flyer, provided in English and Spanish, to support you all with providing parents with tips on how to support literacy in the home.
+Today, we released an Early Literacy Tips for Families Flyer, provided in English and Spanish, to support you all by providing parents with tips on how to support literacy in the home.
 Flyers are housed on the Communications Hub.